 Gum recession exposes the tooth roots, which leads to the sensitivity of the teeth involved.
 This, in turn, makes eating and drinking uncomfortable.

-Exposed tooth root also increases risk for decay, especially since smokeless tobacco also contains sugars.
+Exposed tooth root also increases the risk for decay, especially since smokeless tobacco also contains sugars.

 A report by the Journal of the American Dental Association revealed that smokeless tobacco users are more likely to develop tooth decay than non-users.